Applied-Scientific-Research/Omega2D/README.md

 * Move the GUI and pre-run parts of the various Body classes into their own class/file and out of main.cpp and Body.h
 * When running, grey out the dt and Re fields - those are the only things you can't change
 * Add a "ms/frame" and "FPS" for the simulation component also
-* Add a batch mode also - once you get json reading and png writing working - do we really need this? yes.
 * If we're adding png output, might as well add a "Record" button!
 * Add "got it" button to first section (the welcome section) to make it go away (forever?)
 * Add a "Run to time..." button to allow users to run a sim up to an exact time